kauri-io/Content/plasma-roundup/draft-plasma-article.md

 Moving beyond research, [Kyokan](https://github.com/kyokan/plasma) introduced their Golang implementation [extending the original MVP specification](https://kauri.io/article/7f9e1c04f3964016806becc33003bdf3/v4/minimum-viable-plasma-the-kyokan-implementation).
 Kyokan uses the FourthState rootchain contract reviewed above.
 The architecture includes root nodes to process transactions and package them into blocks, broadcasts blocks to validator nodes, processes exits and more.

-In Kyokan, validator nodes check the validity of blocks and exit if bad behavior is detected.
-The Plasma contract lives on the Ethereum root chain and supports deposits, block submissions, exits and challenges.
-Kyokan, which aims to provide a pluggable architecture, has deployed their [Plasma Block Explorer](https://explorer.kyokan.io/) on the Rinkeby test net:

 ![Kyokan Block Explorer](/images-for-article/Kyokan/kyokan-block-explorer.png)